 #3.
 Empress Hotel

-Built between 1904 and 1908, the Empress Hotel is the most famous structure in Victoria and the oldest.
-And with age comes many ghost stories and tales.
-Several ghosts wander the halls of this historical landmark.
-I haven’t heard whether or not the ghosts continued to stay through the most recent renovations. 😉
+Built between 1904 and 1908, the Empress Hotel is the most famous and oldest structure in Victoria.
+With age comes many ghost stories and tales.

 The unwanted occupants include:

-- The hotel’s architect, Sir Francis Rattenbury, who wanders around with his cane
+- Sir Francis Rattenbury, the hotel's architect, wanders around with his cane.

-- A little girl who haunts one particular room
+- A little girl who used to haunt one particular room now leads people to an elevator where the room once was.

 Sources: